 Alternative treatment for certain early-stage gynecologic cancers

 For females with certain early-stage gynecologic cancers, it may be possible to do limited surgery, or in some cases take medication to preserve fertility.
 For example, some females who have early-stage cervical cancer can have their cervix removed but have their uterus left in place.
 This procedure is called radical trachelectomy and may help you carry a pregnancy.
-To learn more about radical trachelectomy, ask your nurse for the resource About Your Radical Trachelectomy or search for it www.mskcc.org/pe.
+To learn more about radical trachelectomy, read About Your Radical Trachelectomy.

 Not all females are eligible for these limited surgeries.
 It depends on the location and size of your tumor.
 If you’re interested, ask your gynecologic surgeon if you’re a candidate.